DarkStarSword/3d-fixes/World of Diving/README.md

 - This has not been tested on Windows 8.1.
 If you have crashes you may need to use Flugan's wrapper instead - refer to the forums for details.

+- If you get really bad graphical glitches (flickering lights, dots appearing in one eye, etc), quit and restart the game.